Self-Employed Allowable Expenses

 Subscriptions

 You can claim expenses for various subscriptions related to your work.
-Subscriptions might be to a professional body for a licence to complete your work.
+Subscriptions might be to a professional body for a licence to complete your job.
 The subscription organisation must be included in the HMRC-approved professional list.

 Simplified Expenses